JiananDing0/MIT_6.828/lab2/Exercise1.md

 ## Exercise 1
-This lab is far more difficult in comparison to the previous one.
-We need to implement 5 functions in the first exercise.

 #### Overall process:
 In terms of initialize the paging and some related functionalities, we have several steps below: